johnfraserss/ICS3C/Assignments/08 - Dictionaries/README.md

 Note that the order of the keys may not be the same order as you would expect.
 This is because dictionaries do not have indices like lists do.
 The order the keys in which are outputted depends on where they are stored in memory, which may be different every time the program is run.

-We add information to dictionaries using the following syntax.
+We can add information to dictionaries using the following syntax.

 ```python
 groceryList = {'banana': 2, 'apple': 5, 'orange': 3, 'strawberry': 12}